 The Nuclear Energy Act introduced a 10-year moratorium on the export of spent fuel for the purpose of reprocessing as from 1 July 2006 (see Section B.1).
-It can be prolonged by Parliament decision for another 10 years at most.
-The return of waste from reprocessing to Switzerland is not affected by this moratorium.
-A ban on reprocessing is currently in parliamentary discussion.
+It has been prolonged by Parliament decision for another four years until 30 June 2020.
+A ban on reprocessing is foreseen in the first package of measures of the Energy Strategy 2050 which has been accepted by the Swiss people in a popular vote in May 2017.